seanharr11/etlalchemy/README.md

 # etlalchemy
-Extract, Transform and Load...Migrate any SQL Database to any other SQL DB with 4 Lines of Code.
+Extract, Transform and Load...Migrate any SQL Database in 4 Lines of Code.

 # Basic Usage
 ```python